 The financial statements contain information about GMR Infrastructure (Overseas) Limited as an individual company and do not contain consolidated financial information as the parent of a group.
-The Company owns 100% in GMR Energy Projects (Mauritius) Limited, 99.9 % in GMR Coal Resources Pte Limited, 77% of GMR Male International Airport Pvt Limited, 99.97 % in GMR Infrastructure Overseas Limited Malta and 100% of GMR Infrastructure (Cyprus) Limited, Indo Tausch Trading DMCC, GMR Energy (Netherlands) B.V and GMR Infrastructure UK Limited respectively.
+The Company owns 100% in GMR Energy Projects (Mauritius) Limited, 99.97% in GMR Coal Resources Pte Limited, 77% in GMR Male International Airport Pvt Limited, 100% in GMR Infrastructure Overseas Limited, Indo Tausch Trading DMCC and GMR Infrastructure UK Limited respectively.
 The Company has taken advantage of the exemption provided by Mauritius Companies Act allowing a wholly owned or virtually wholly owned parent company holding a Global Business Licence not to present consolidated financial statements.
 The ultimate parent, GMR Infrastructure Limited, a company incorporated in India, prepares consolidated financial statements in accordance with Indian Generally Accepted Accounting Principles and not IFRS.
 The registered office of the ultimate parent is Plot N301, G Block 7th Floor Naman Centre Bandra Kurla Complex (Opp.
 Dena Bank) Bandra (East), Mumbai 400 051, India.